RecWest and Shorten Reserve

 In June 2025, Council resolved to close part of Market Street in West Footscray, which will enable the implementation of the endorsed Shorten and Barrett Reserves Master Plan.

-The Master Plan, endorsed in August 2024, includes a cycleable plaza, a senior cricket compliant sized oval, new cricket nets, an improved playground and a second indoor court in a new RecWest Centre.
+The Master Plan, endorsed in August 2024, includes a cycleable plaza, a new sports oval, new cricket nets, an improved playground and a second indoor court in a new RecWest Centre.
 It also includes a framework for ongoing development at the reserve.

 As part of the project, we will be keeping the community updated with regular information sessions and information on this page.